 Flower arrangement, shape, and size

-Dioecious , male trees have dangling reddish catkins beofre leaves appear.
+Dioecious , male trees have dangling reddish catkins befor leaves appear.
 Female flowers are yellow.

 Fruit, cone, nut, and seed descriptions

-Fruit is a dangling cluster of dehiscent capsules in May and June.
-Each capsule produce a fluff, cottony mass to aid in wind dispersal.
+Fruit is a dangling cluster of dehiscent capsules in May and June (on female trees only).
+Each seed produces a bit of fluff to aid in wind dispersal.